HenrikSamuelsson/reading-modern-c-3rd-ed/exercises/ch-01-exs-03/ch-01-exs-03.md

 PS >
 ```

-There was no warnings and an runnable executable was produced.
-Meaning that I will be going forward using `gcc` to compile when working hands on with content from the book.
+There were no warnings, and an runnable executable was produced.
+I will be going forward using `gcc` when working hands on with content from the book.